Member $199 | Non-Member $299 | Student $199

 Time to Complete

 This course will take 12 hours to complete.
-You will have up to 6 months from your enrollment date to complete it.
+You will have up to 6 months from your date of purchase to complete it.

 Materials are accessible and downloadable via the course Online Community (registrant-access only).